BROKLab/brok-monorepo/README.md

 ```

 ### Examples
-`pnpx task help` show available commands.
+`pnpm task help` show available commands.

+`pnpm task deploy:frontend dev` will create demo-frontend for enviroment dev

-`pnpx task deploy dev` will deploy graph, demo-server and demo-frontend to their hosting enviroments for enviroment `dev`
+`pnpm task deploy:update:server dev` will update demo-server for enviroment dev

-`pnpx task deploy:server dev` will deploy graph to its hosting enviroments for enviroment `dev
+`pnpm task deploy:graph dev` will update captable graph for enviroment dev

+`pnpm task publish` will create a new version for each package.

-`pnpx task publish` will publish packages wich changes (interactive) to NPM.
+`pnpm task publish:commit` will publish all new versions of packages to npm.

 To be able to deploy to Heroku, NPN og The Ghrap hosted service you must have access.
 Request from admin.